v-jerkin/azure-docs/articles/cognitive-services/text-analytics/quickstarts/python.md

 python -m pip install azure-cognitiveservices-language-textanalytics
 ```

+This also installs other modules that are required by the Text Analytics SDK, if you don't already have them.

 If you are using your own Jupyter installation to run the code in a notebook, make sure the IPython kernel is up-to-date.

 ```bash